kandersen/crafting-interpreters/craftinginterpreters/book/garbage-collection.md

 them.
 Anything still white never got touched by the trace and is thus garbage.
 All that's left is to reclaim them:

-^code call-sweep (1 before, 1 after)
+^code call-sweep (1 before, 2 after)

 All of the logic lives in one function:

 ^code sweep

 I know that's kind of a lot of code and pointer shenanigans but there isn't much to it once you work through it.
-The outer while loop walks the linked list of every object in the heap, checking their mark bits.
+The outer `while` loop walks the linked list of every object in the heap, checking their mark bits.
 If an object is unmarked (white), we unlink it from the list and free it using the `freeObject()` function we already wrote.

 Most of the other code in here deals with the fact that removing a node from a singly-linked list is cumbersome.
-We have to continously remember the previous node so we can unlink its next pointer, and we have to handle the edge case where we are freeing the first node.
+We have to continuously remember the previous node so we can unlink its next pointer, and we have to handle the edge case where we are freeing the first node.
 But, otherwise, it's pretty simple -- delete every node in a linked list that doesn't have a bit set in it.